mikiw/DexProtocol/README.md

 It's a completely different way of creating a market of digital assets where prices of assets are determined by a constant mathematical formula (like XYK model).
 Now users are trading against the liquidity pool.
 Liquidity providers can be incentivized to add liquidity with part of the fee or with reward tokens.
 It sounds like a perfect way to get rich quickly, unfortunately, it's not because of phenomenon called impermanent loss.

 ## Wyvern Protocol

-Wyvern (https://wyvernprotocol.com/ https://github.com/wyvernprotocol/wyvern-v3/tree/master/contracts) is the most advanced decentralized exchange protocol designed to transfer Ethereum-based assets.
-Now you can exchange your Tokens, Assets, and CryptoKitties in a trustless way on Wyvern Exchange (https://exchange.projectwyvern.com/ [Currently not working]).
+[Wyvern](https://wyvernprotocol.com/) is the most advanced decentralized exchange protocol designed to transfer Ethereum-based assets.
+Now you can exchange your Tokens, Assets, and CryptoKitties in a trustless way on [Wyvern Exchange](https://exchange.projectwyvern.com/ "Currently not working").

 Currently, Wyvern supports:
 - ERC-20 Tokens